Have you considered what is important when preparing for a job interview?

 Prepare your questions

 An interview is a two-way process.
-As you try to impress the recruiter, they should also be trying to impress you if you’re a strong candidate.
+As you try to impress the recruiter, they should also impress you if you’re a strong candidate.
 Use the interview as your opportunity to find out things that will be important for you.

 However, never ask questions for the sake of asking questions.
 Wasting recruiters time for pointless questions may turn out to be negative for you.